acmoura/acmoura.github.io/content/publication/pandemic.md

 +++
 # Abstract and optional shortened version.
-abstract = "We study disease control in a game of imperfect information.
-While disease control games of perfect information tend to have multiple equilibria, we show that even a small amount of uncertainty leads to equilibrium uniqueness.
-In equilibrium, an epidemic may occur even though it is ineffcient and could have been avoided.
-Moreover, less harmful diseases may cause more deaths.
-We extend the game to study cooperation and let a subset of players commit to control the disease whenever the expected benefit of doing so is sufficiently high.
-The equilibrium is again unique.
-Selection of a more favorable equilibrium is facilitated by this type of cooperation." abstract_short = "" title = "Efficient Epidemics: Contagion, Control, and Cooperation in a Global Game" date = "2020-07-01"
+abstract = "We study disease control in a global game.
+While disease control games of perfect information have multiple equilibria, we show that even a vanishing amount of uncertainty forces selection of a unique equilibrium, leading to several new results.
+In well-identified cases, an epidemic will occur albeit it is inefficient and could be avoided.
+More harmful diseases are less likely to become an epidemic and pose a lower burden on society.
+We also study cooperation and let some players commit to control the disease whenever the expected benefit is sufficiently high.
+Cooperation facilitates selection of an efficient equilibrium." abstract_short = "" title = "Efficient Epidemics: Contagion, Control, and Cooperation in a Global Game" date = "2020-07-01"